 Today was supposed to be one of my “key” days for the holiday – one including a fairly significant walk with a good course of geocaches.
 A vertical walk up the side of a mountain, in search of a lake.
 Not sure it worked out that way.
 It was closer to being another famous near-death experience of a day, but never mind.
 Here’s the story.

-There was a tempting looking caching series walking around the Lac de Migouélou – an artificial lake in a cirque about two valley over to the west from Luz Saint Sauveur.
+There was a tempting looking caching series walking around the Lac de Migouélou – an artificial lake in a cirque about two valleys over to the west from Luz Saint Sauveur.
 It’s branded as quite a challenging series of about 80 caches over a distance of 20km.
-I didn’t think we’d get all the way around, but with sufficient supplies I’dd thought we might climb up to the lake and find the first 25 or so of the caches.
+I didn’t think we’d get all the way around, but with sufficient supplies I’d thought we might climb up to the lake and find the first 25 or so of the caches.

-Anyway though, back at the main walk, we grabbed as much stuff as we’d bought with us – 2-3 bottles of liquids each, biscuits, sandwiches and crisps – and began our climb.
-The walk up the lake was supposedly a climb of 850-900m on a well travelled pathway.
-We’d sort of done nearly that amount when we climbed Helvellyn earlier in the year, or so we thought, and as a result I was optimist we’d at least be able to get up to the lake and back again in a day.
+Anyway though, back at the main walk, we grabbed as much stuff as we’d bought with us.
+This was 2-3 bottles of liquids each, biscuits, sandwiches and crisps.
+And then we began our climb.
+The walk up the lake was supposedly a climb of 850-900m on a well-travelled pathway.
+We’d sort of done nearly that amount when we climbed Helvellyn earlier in the year, or so we thought, and as a result I was optimistic we’d at least be able to get up to the lake and back again in a day.

-After an hour or so I was starting to think we weren’t going to get anywhere near, and suggested in a less than friendly tone that we just give up and go back down.
+After an hour or so I was starting to think we weren’t going to get anywhere near.
+I suggested in a less than friendly tone that we just give up and go back down.
 Anyway, I got told off and we kept going.
-After a shade under 3 hours we’d managed to climb about 600m and had got to somewhere between cache #6 and #7.
-We’d come out of “the worst” of the steep slope and were definitely above the tree line, but it still looked a long way up to the lake.
-We couldn’t even see the dam that holds the lake in place.
+After a shade under 3 hours we’d managed to climb about 600 m and had got to somewhere between cache #6 and #7.
+We’d come out of “the worst” of the steep slope and were definitely above the tree line.
+It was still a long way up to the lake, though.
+We still couldn’t even see the dam that holds the lake in place.